LudwigBoess/GadJet.jl/docs/usage/quickstart.md

     data["Parttype0"]["POS"]
 ```

-If you only want to read a specific block for a sincle particle type, e.g. positions of gas particles you can use the function with a specified blockname and particle type like so:
+If you only want to read a specific block for a single particle type, e.g. positions of gas particles you can use the function with a specified blockname and particle type like so:

 ```julia
     pos = read_snap(filename, "POS", parttype=0)